 ARRIVE ON TIME Children under 7 should be accompanied by an adult to the door.
 All children should enter and leave at the LOBBY entrance of the Studio unless other arrangements are made.
 In the interest of the child's physical safety and injury prevention, students arriving more than 15 minutes late to class may be asked to observe only.
 It you are running late for pick up, please text our Director, 321 960 5916.

 BE PREPARED Students should arrive dressed ACCORDING TO THE DRESS CODE and with all necessary hair accessories and extra shoes in a small dance bag.
-Students' names should be on every item, especially, dance shoes, dance bags and book bags.
-Students who are not adequately prepared, or late to class due to lack of preparation, may be asked to observe class only.
+Students' names should be on every item, especially, dance shoes, dance bags, and book bags.
+Students may also bring a water bottle.

 A minimum of 6 students is required to hold a Foundations class open.
 Other classes are held open at the discretion of the Director.
 However, before a class is CLOSED the parents will be notified and advised of other class possibilities.
 Class size is determined by the age and level of the students.

 Observation and Video Taping

 Parents MAY NOT sit in the classroom or VIDEO a class unless special arrangements have been made.
 Please keep all lobby conversations to a minimum and avoid the use of phones for unnecessary conversations.
 Younger siblings should be taken for a walk or drive during class time.

 Registered students will receive communications via email from JackRabbit or Dr. Austin's personal email.
 There may also be updates and news found in our Director's blog on the website.
 Please also join our Facebook page and private group: CDPA Care and Connect.